crowdagger/caribon/README.md

 ### Ignored words ###

-Some words, like "a" or "the", are unavoidably repeated a lot and it doesn't make much sense to consider them a repetition each time.
+Some words, like "a" or "the", are unavoidably repeated a lot and it doesn't make much sense to consider them a repetition.
 It is thus useful to ignore some words. `Caribon` provides a default list for english and french, but it is in all cases possible to provide your own with:

 * `--ignore="list of common words"`.

-This list must be separated by either spaces or commas (or, actually, anything that isn't a letter, and must be encircled by quotes.
-Note that currently this list totally replace the default one provided by Caribon (for english and french, at least).
+This list must be separated by either spaces or commas (or, actually, anything that isn't a letter), and must be encircled by quotes.
+Note that currently this list totally replaces the default one provided by Caribon (for english and french, at least).

-Another option for ignoring words is the
+Another option for ignoring words is:

 * `--ignore-proper=[true|false]` (default is to false)

-one, which tries to ignore proper nouns if set to "true".
-That is, a word will not count for repetition counting if it starts with a capital letter and is not at the beginning of a sentence.
+If sets to true, Caribon will try to ignore proper nouns".
+That is, a word will not count for repetition if it starts with a capital letter and is not at the beginning of a sentence.

 Library